2015 PhD NUS Graduate School for Integrative Sciences and Engineering, National University of Singapore

 Now, my computational modelling and data analytics research is directed towards improving the quality of service provision for cancer patients, working in close collaboration with the Macmillan Cancer Support charity, and the Digital Health and Care Institute, which is part of the Scottish Funding Council's Innovation Centre Programme.
 This is facilitated by access to detailed datasets tracking the journey of cancer patients from a social care perspective.
 Computational algorithms are developed for service optimisation and predictive modelling using this evidence base, and interactive visualization software is co-developed with computer games technology to provide the end user with a rich and immersive interaction experience with the model and data.
 Furthermore, deep neural networks are trained to use actual client demographic and holistic needs assessment (HNA) data to make intelligent referrals to relevant agencies such as hospices or government departments.

-Co-principal investigator on grants totalling £227,000 from funders including Macmillan Cancer Support and the Digital Health & Care Institute.
+Principal investigator (PI) on grants totalling £248,000 from funders including Macmillan Cancer Support and the Digital Health & Care Institute.

 NGS Scholarship 2011 - 2015